rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Blood gas content regulation/Effects of exercise.md

   This prevents muscles from overheating.

 **Actions to increase cardiac output**:
-- Cardiovascular centre is stimulated.
--
+- Cardiovascular centre is stimulated and sends more nerve impulses to the SA node and the cardiac muscles via the sympathetic nerve.
+- The cardiac muscles contract more frequently and forcefully.
+- Adrenal glands secrete more adrenaline into the blood and increases cardiac output.